 You have to make sure you’re being consistent with your treatment for it to really work.
 “Prevention is really the best treatment because it is important to realize that a blemish can begin to form up to two to three weeks before it appears on the surface of the skin,” Gross says.

-- Treat: To combat acne the effective-yet-gentle way, start by using over-the-counter anti-acne remedies that contain pore-clearing salicylic acid or bacteria-banishing benzoyl peroxide.
+To combat acne the effective-yet-gentle way, start by using over-the-counter anti-acne remedies that contain pore-clearing salicylic acid or bacteria-banishing benzoyl peroxide.
 “If neither works well enough independently, try using them both together,” suggests Gross.
 (Heads-up: Sulfur is also a fantastic spot treatment to draw out the oil and kill bacteria.)

-Friedman's Skincare Plan
+Dr. Friedman’s Treatment Plan

-- Treat: Apply a topical retinoid at night after cleansing.
-Retinoids do a lot of wonderful things for acne: inhibit inflammation, regulate skin turnover, and increase collagen and elastin production.
-To make it easy on you (and your bank account), you can actually get Differin Gel over the counter—it's the only FDA-approved OTC retinoid for acne treatment.
+Apply a topical retinoid at night after cleansing.
+Retinoids do a lot of wonderful things for acne: They inhibit inflammation, regulate skin turnover, and increase collagen and elastin production.
+To make it easy on you (and your bank account), you can now get Differin Gel over the counter—it’s the only FDA-approved OTC retinoid for acne treatment.
 Friedman advises beginning by applying the retinoid every other day for a few weeks to avoid irritation.
 Gradually, begin applying it every night.
 “Use a small, pea-size amount for the entire face (do not spot-treat) after washing skin and drying—wait a couple of minutes after cleansing,” instructs Friedman.

 Collier CN, Harper JC, Cafardi JA, et al. The Prevalence of Acne in Adults 20 Years and Older.
 J Am Acad Dermatol.
 2008;58(1):56-9. doi:10.1016/j.jaad.2007.06.045